anshita0911/Notes/README.md

 # Notes
-Notes as collected and written from Lectures and Webinars as a Computer Science Student.
+Notes as collected and written from Lectures, Webinars and Internet as a Computer Science Student.

 ## Summary: